If you’ve ever wondered, “what factors influence happiness?” you’ve come to the right place.

 Research has shown that those who are happiest tend to be the most devoted to their family, friends, and causes.
 They are more satisfied with their marriage and family life and have strong social connections.
 Being able to turn to others during significant life events and day-to-day challenges can make all the difference.

 A meaningful and fulﬁlling life comes from your devotion to your loved ones and the causes you’re passionate about.
 For enduring happiness, keep in touch and cultivate your relationships.
 Be there for your family and friends for all their important life events.
+Tell your significant other you love them every chance you get!
 And find ways to contribute your time and energy to something you believe in.

 ➡️ Dedicate Time To Your Loved Ones And Causes You Care About.